Tracking the itinerant

 Lemoine and Zelensky also wanted to improve the DORIS component of the ITRF.
 Every time a satellite moves over a beacon, DORIS measures the shift, revealing where the satellite is but also where that fixed reference on the surface of Earth begins.
 Zelensky and Lemoine had to account for a multitude of minute details.
 The geometrical shape of the satellite and where on the satellite the receiver actually resides make a difference in the calculations, as does the location of the face center, or height, on ground antennas.
 Even the delay of a signal as it travels through the atmosphere had to be corrected.
 The researchers’ efforts resulted in better station coordinates over a 22-year period to be added to an updated ITRF.

 The ITRF gets adjusted every few years.
 A new realization was released earlier this year, extending the time span from 1979 to 2015, and providing more reference points with more accurate models that track station coordinates.
 “The ITRF is almost out of date the day it is created because there is a lag—time it takes to analyze the data—so it can be used for a while, a couple of years, but then the predictions degrade,” Lemoine said.
 Every time it gets reanalyzed a community of people implement improvements over the longest time series possible.
-For DORIS and SLR data, which are both archived at the NASA Crustal Dynamics Data Information System (CDDIS), the data stretch back to 1990 and 1976, respectively.
+For DORIS and SLR data, which are both archived at NASA's Crustal Dynamics Data Information System (CDDIS), the data stretch back to 1990 and 1976, respectively.

 “The whole process of doing precision orbit modeling, whether it is for precise determination of altimeter satellites, figuring out where they are, or for determining fixed points on the ITRF, is a tremendously multi-disciplinary problem,” Lemoine said.